apple patient

 Tap to Provision is another feature that simplifies digital payment card onboarding.
 Instead of manually entering or scanning card details, you can simply hold the card against your iPhone.
 The information is transferred securely, and the card is added directly to Apple Wallet.
 This saves time and reduces potential entry errors.
 This feature is especially useful for users who regularly need to activate new cards or for banks that want to offer their customers an easy way to store their cards digitally.

-• Protect your Apple account: Set up a recovery contact
+• Protect your Apple Account: Set up a recovery contact

 • WhatsApp: iPad version could be released soon